 Seasonality and Location Affect Carbon Emission Estimates

+Two points in particular are worth noting about the data.
 The first is that these are point estimates, and each foodprint could vary considerably depending on how and where it is produced.
-For example in the UK I can get out of season local tomatoes that have a foodprint of 5 kg CO2e/kg or some imported Spanish ones for about 1 kg g CO2e/kg (hot-housing outweighs transport).
+For example in the UK one can get out-of-season local tomatoes that have a foodprint of 5 kg CO2e/kg or some imported Spanish ones for about 1 kg g CO2e/kg (hot-housing outweighs transport).

 The second is that these are only the emissions up to regional distribution center.
 Once you count the emissions from retail losses and consumer waste the emissions associated with food consumption can be 50-100% higher.
 Moreover these figures don’t account for land use emissions.